IgorBuchelnikov/ObservableComputations/README.md

 ### Clean and durable code

 - Less boilerplate imperative code.
 More clear declarative (functional style) code.
 Total code is reduced.
-- Less human error: computed data shown to the user will always correspond to the user input and the data loaded from external sources (DB, web service)
+- Less human error: computed data shown to the user will always correspond to the user input and the data loaded from external sources (DB, web service).
 - Source data loading code and UI data computation code can be clearly separated.
 - You do not need to worry about the fact that you forgot to update the calculated data.
 All calculated data will be updated automatically.